Blu's Hanging: Plot summary

 Blu's Hanging is a novel which introduces the very distressed life of the Ogata family.
-After suffering through the death of their mother, Eleanor, Ivah, Blu, and Maisie struggle to deal with life and the issues that ensue as a result of their loss.
+Sisters Ivah, Blu, and Maisie struggle to deal with life and the issues that ensue as a result of the death of their mother, Eleanor.
 Their father, Poppy, struggles to parent them, barely making ends meet and not knowing how to care for his children after losing his wife.
 Ivah is left to fulfill the maternal role to her two younger siblings and is held to unrealistic expectations by her father.

 Even though Eleanor has died, her presence among the family remains.
 This has both positive and negative effects on the family.
 The Ogata's struggle to move on, specifically Poppy, who cannot come to grips with her death.
 He constantly speaks of Eleanor, with frequent references to Moon River.
 He becomes hardened and cold to his children as he struggles to grieve.
 The children are also deeply affected by Eleanor's seemingly constant presence within the family.
 As they still look to her for guidance and support in dealing with their issues, they are able to rely on her when in pain yet battle with being able to move on.

 Because of the fractured state their family is in, their wounded unit is easily torn apart by outer societal influences.
 Due to the lack of parenting, each child struggles to cope in unique ways.
 They are treated harshly by Poppy and are neglected of any true care or concern.
 As he is depressed himself, he turns to drugs bringing the family to a more desperate state, economically and emotionally.
 Certain events begin to unfold and proper judgment on behalf of the children is not used.
 They find themselves teetering with very dangerous situations to which Eleanor would've never approved of.
 As a result, Uncle Paulo, a neighbor of the family, rapes Blu, weakening the already fragile state of the Ogatas.

 Poppy, left feeling beside himself, blames Ivah for her abandonment of her younger siblings as she attempted to cross her first stepping stone to independence (i.e. going away to school).
 As the children have no real support system, and they are constantly combated with troublesome circumstances including racial angst and violence, they are left to feel like orphans as their place in society seems to diminish even further.